TN-Holdings-LLC/psf-zero/test.md

 tests/CI) is a real design decision worth making deliberately, not a change this README is making on the project's behalf — see Roadmap.

+> **Superseded 2026-09-09.** The paragraph above is kept for the record but
+> no longer describes the shipped code. `verify` is now
+> `Union[bool, str]`: `True` (the default) runs a cheap Rust-core check,
+> and `"strict"` runs the old `Operator()` reconstruction that this
+> section's profiling found was costing 87% of per-block time.
+The
+> expensive thing the paragraph is warning about is now opt-*in* under a
+> different name, not the default.
+Measured default-path performance is in
+> the 2026-09-09 update below.

 #### Independent cross-machine confirmation: sustained, repeated compile-time savings

 Everything above measures compile time as a single call, averaged over 10